ARROW OF LIGHT® CEREMONY

 The arrowhead represents courage and strength, like the stone from which it is crafted.
 May you always be courageous and strong.

 The shaft of the arrow, fashioned from the hardest wood, stands for honesty and fairness.
 May you always be truthful, and straight as the arrow.

 The lashing that holds the arrowhead to the shaft represents the friendship that has bound us together in scouting, and will bind us together in memory.

 You who are now graduating from Cub Scouts have shown all the qualities represented by this arrow during your time in Pack _____: loyalty, faith, good cheer, courage, strength, honesty and friendship.
 May this arrow remind you to keep them always in your character, and keep us always in your memories.

 It is now my pleasure to present your Arrow of Light Award.
 The Arrow of Light patch displays an American Indian sign for the sun and an arrow.
 The seven rays of the sun stand for each day of the week.
-They remind you to do your best everyday as you follow the arrow that leads to Boy Scouting.
-The Arrow of Light award and the Religious Emblem are the only Cub Scout badges you can wear on your Boy Scout uniform.
-Your parent will pin your Arrow of Light Award on your uniform. (hand to the parent who pins on the boy)
+They remind you to do your best everyday as you follow the arrow that leads to Scouting.
+The Arrow of Light award and the Religious Emblem are the only Cub Scout badges you can wear on your Scout BSA uniform.
+Your parent will pin your Arrow of Light Award on your uniform. (hand to the parent who pins on the Scout)

 (After all have crossed the bridge)

 Scoutmaster: Again, congratulations on your graduation from Cub Scouts.
 Please give all these fine young people a hand. (end)